MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/api-reference/v2.0/dynamics-subscriptions.md

 > * The source table for the API page is Job Queue Entry ("Table No." = 472).

 > [!NOTE]
-> Changes made by users who are not able to schedule job queues will not be notified until another user who is able to schedule job queues makes another change to the same table.
+> Changes made by users who aren't able to schedule job queues aren't notified until another user who is able to schedule job queues makes another change to the same table.

 ## Notes for on-premises